neomjs/covid-dashboard/README.md

 </p>

 # neo.mjs covid-dashboard
-A multithreading Dashboard showing countries affected by COVID 19.
+A multithreading Dashboard showing countries affected by COVID-19.

 Switch the Main tabs (Table, Gallery & Helix).
 When selecting a country inside the top-left SelectField, this will update the route, triggering a selection update on the active view.
 Selecting an item inside the active view will adjust the